Alfresco/docs-alfresco/federation-services/latest/using/index.md

 The task only supports single quotes for strings.
 Double quotes will cause errors due to how the content of the script is saved to the database.

-> **Caution**: When creating the database table name please note that it must be all lowercase.
+> **Caution:** When creating the database table name please note that it must be all lowercase.

 #### Pause